 The drive up to the top of Mt.
 Scott was a little scary, but at the summit there is plenty of parking, and an incredible view of Medicine Creek, Lake Elmer Thomas, sailboats on Lake Lawtonka and the valley below!

-Things To Do near the Wichita Mountains WR
+More Things To Do Near the Wichita Mountains NWR

 Lake Lawtonka also sits just below Mt.
 Scott, and is a beautiful lake spotted with white sailboats and water skiers!
 Click HERE to read more about the opportunities on the lake!